nf-core/viralrecon/docs/output.md

 > **NB:** The value of `<CALLER>` in the output directory name above is determined by the `--callers` parameter (Default: 'varscan2,ivar,bcftools') and the value of `<MAX_ALLELE_FREQ>` is determined by the `--max_allele_freq` parameter (Default: 0.8).

 ## De novo assembly

+A file called `summary_assembly_metrics.tsv` containing a selection of read and *de novo* assembly related metrics will be saved in the `assembly/` results directory.

 ### Cutadapt